Solar in North Scituate, RI: 2026 Cost, Savings & Payback

 How much do solar panels cost in North Scituate, RI?

-The average cost of a 6kW solar panel system in North Scituate is approximately $19,500 before incentives ($3.25/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,650.
-Renewable Energy Growth Program.
+The average cost of a 6kW solar panel system in North Scituate is approximately $19,500 before local or state incentives ($3.25/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Renewable Energy Growth Program

 How many peak sun hours does North Scituate get?